act-rules/act-rules.github.io/pages/examples/default-element-language.md

 ## No Words

 This `div` element has no default language because it has no words in it.
-The only _candidate element_ is the `img` which has no text node children and no accessible name.
+The only [element with the same programmatic language][] is the `img` which has no text node children and no accessible name.

 ```html
 <div>